okeken/nextjs-saas-landing/README.md

+#
-# SEO-Ready SaaS Landing Page Template for Next.js (App Router)
+seo-nextjs-starter  Nextjs Starter SaaS Landing Page Template for Next.js (App Router)

 A **production-ready SaaS landing page** built with **Next.js App Router**, **Tailwind CSS**, and **TypeScript** — with **SEO correctness**, a **professional UI design system**, and **monorepo-friendly structure** baked in.